danilyanedo7/starter-hugo-academic/content/home/experience.md

     date_start: '2021-07-01'
     date_end: '2021-09-01'
     description: |2-
-        * Student intern in bioprocess laboratory working on evaluation of microalga growth medium.
+        * As a student intern in the bioprocess laboratory, I worked on evaluating microalga growth medium and performed data visualization.
-        * Performed data visualization.
+        * During my internship in the bioprocess laboratory, I contributed to the evaluation of microalga growth medium and presented the findings through data visualization.
-        * Semi-finalist in APEC YES Challenge.
+        * While interning in the bioprocess laboratory, I was involved in evaluating microalga growth medium and using data visualization to present the results.
+I was also a semi-finalist in the APEC YES Challenge.

   - title: Pre-Internship Student
     company: National Yang Ming University